Jain festivals: Paryushana

 On Kshamavani, Jains ask for forgiveness from everybody for any acts during the previous year which may have hurt them.

 Janma kalayanak

 Mahavira was born on the thirteenth day of the bright half of the Jain calendar month of Chaitra, probably 599 BCE.
 It falls in March or April.
 This festival marks the birth of lord Mahavira (last, 24th tirtankara).
 Procession is carried out and lectures on the message of Mahavira are presented.
 The idols of Mahavira are ceremonially bathed and rocked in a cradle.
 Events related to birth are also recited from sacred texts by monks.

+Akshaya Tritiya

+In Jainism, Akshaya Tritiya is an important festival as it commemorates the first Tirthankara, Rishabhanatha, ending his 400-day-long fast by consuming sugarcane juice poured into his cupped hands. Śvetāmbara Jains perform a similar fast (but consume food on alternate days) that lasts 400 days.
+This practice is popularly known as Varshitapa.
+Rishabhanatha renounced worldly pleasures and turned into a monk.
+Thereafter, he fasted for 400 days (as per the Śvetāmbara tradition) or six months (as per the Digambara tradition).
+He did not accept food from lay followers as every time he was given food, it was not 'free of faults' as it should be for a Jain monk to accept.
+The 42 faults that food given to a Jain monk may have are discussed at length in the ancient Śvetāmbara text Ācārāṅga Sūtra.

 Ashtahnika Parv

 This is a Jain festival celebrated for eight days three times a year in the months of Kartik, Falgun and Ashdah.
 It is celebrated from eighth day of Shukla Paksh (Waxing moon Cycle) till Purnima/Guru Purnima every year.

 Nandishwar Ashtahnika

 The Nandishwara island is surrounded by three mountain ranges called the Anjana mountain, the Dadhimukha mountain, and the Ratikara mountain.
 Since human beings are unable to go to Nandishwar dweep they worship in temples.
-Jains Perform Special Pooja, SiddhChakra Vidhan, Nandishwar Vidhan and Mandal Vidhan.
+Jains Perform Special Pooja, SiddhChakra Vidhan, Nandishwar Vidhan and Mandal Vidhan..

 The word Ashta meaning eight and Aanika meaning every day.
 When the festival falls in the months of Aashad and Phalguna, then the ritual is known as Nandishwar Ashtahnika.
 This ritual helps to gain greater spiritual insight, and wisdom.
 The observance of this ritual brings wish fulfilment for the devotees.